cds-snc/digital-canada-ca/content/en/join-our-team/positions/director-of-digital-practice.md

 We are looking for someone who will:

-* Bring significant experience in line management and leading software delivery teams (i.e. Design, Design Research, Product Management, and/or Software Development);
+* Bring significant experience in line management and leading teams responsible for software delivery (e.g., software development, design, research, product management, SRE);
-* Advise and empower the leaders throughout these teams;
+* Advise and empower leaders throughout these teams;
-* Provide hiring support and practice guidance for business units so that they have the people and practices needed to meet their desired outcomes;
+* Provide hiring support and practice guidance for business units;
-* Ensure performance and scalable growth aligns with CDS’ Diversity, Equity and Inclusion priorities;
+* Ensure scalable growth aligned with CDS’ Diversity, Equity and Inclusion priorities;
-* Facilitate processes and structures that determine the allocation of staff to business units and other work in accordance with CDS priorities;
+* Facilitate allocation of staff to business units and other work in accordance with CDS priorities;
-* Work with business units, Operations, and the Office of the CEO to inform the CDS mission and strategy;
+* Work with business units, Operations, and the Office of the CEO to fulfill CDS’s mission and adapt its strategies accordingly;
 * Lead the development and documentation of digital delivery practices in government;
 * Foster effective work between members of different practices in multi-disciplinary teams;
 * Work with the CDS Talent team to define roles and consistent, explainable promotion criteria and progression frameworks;